-See supra note 178 and accompanying text (discussing the tribal and state collaboration in the formulation of the Columbia Basin Fish and Wildlife Program; see generally Michael C. Blumm, Implementing the Parity Promise: An Evaluation of the Columbia Basin Fish and Wildlife Program, 14 ENVTL.
-L. 277, 284, 286 (1984) (discussing the Northwest Power Act's evaluation of Columbia Basin tribes to a status co-equal to the states in the Columbia Basin Fish and Wildlife Program and the ensuing set of comprehensive program recommendations submitted by a coalition of tribes and states).
+259 See supra notes 229-230 and accompanying text (discussing the tribal and state collaboration in the formulation of the Columbia Basin Fish and Wildlife Program); see generally Michael C. Blumm, Implementing the Parity Promise: An Evaluation of the Columbia Basin Fish and Wildlife Program, 14 ENVTL.
+L. 277, 284, 286 (1984) (discussing the Northwest Power Act's elevation of Columbia Basin tribes to a status co-equal to the states in the Columbia Basin Fish and Wildlife Program and the ensuing set of comprehensive program recommendations submitted by a coalition of tribes and states).